Retain Help to Challenge DUI Testing in SC

 For South Carolina, “a breathalyzer” actually refers to a DataMaster unit, which measures blood alcohol via infrared wave readings of breath samples.
 These units are maintained by SLED at approved breath testing sites across South Carolina.

 The accuracy of a DataMaster breathalyzer depends on the unit, the timing of the testing, and the testing process for the suspected motorist.
 Plus, there are procedural steps such as videotaping a breathalyzer test, which if omitted, can weaken the prosecutor’s ability to use it as evidence.

 Breathalyzer Testing in South Carolina MUST Include …

 - The machine must be properly maintained and in working order.

 - The DUI testing operator must comply with a 20-minute observation period before testing.
-This 20-minute period should be recorded on videotape.
+These 20 minutes should be recorded on videotape.
 The purpose of this procedure is to rule out a false reading.
-If the suspected motorist had a drink just prior to testing, the reading will not be reliable.
+If the suspected motorist had a drink just before testing, the reading will not be reliable.

-- The collection of breath sample must be taken within two hours of arrest.
+- The collection of breath samples must be taken within two hours of arrest.